ManagedKube/kubernetes-common-services/docs/upgrade-notes/prometheus-operator-8.12.12.md

 Prometheus Operator upgrade to 8.12.12
 ======================================

-Looking here at the time version `8.12.12` was the latest version:  https://github.com/helm/charts/blob/master/stable/prometheus-operator/Chart.yaml#L15
+The latest version at the time of the writing is: `8.12.12`
+* Versions can be found here: https://github.com/helm/charts/blob/master/stable/prometheus-operator/Chart.yaml#L15

-Here is the commit to update the `prometheus-operator` Helm chart to version 8.12.12: https://github.com/ManagedKube/kubernetes-common-services/commit/bb283b23ea918c96339818bb398863a7eb34f871
+Here is the commit to update the `prometheus-operator` Helm chart to version `8.12.12`: https://github.com/ManagedKube/kubernetes-common-services/commit/bb283b23ea918c96339818bb398863a7eb34f871

 However, it looks like the update operation didn't fully work: